tmorin/homecloud-ansible/README.md

 - a decentralized solution to synchronize files between local/remote nodes, `dnas`, powered with `Syncthing`, `NFS` and `Samba`

 Additionally, Armbian images can be created for each host of the inventory.

+Finally, once `homecloud` is bootstrapped, then end-user applications can be deployed on the `Kubernetes` cluster.
+Some of them are available as `Kustomize` resources in another repository [tmorin/homecloud-kustomize](https://github.com/tmorin/homecloud-kustomize).

 ## Requirements